 If you are looking for a low conflict way of getting divorced, negotiating child custody, or sorting out other family law matters, Alternative Dispute Resolution (ADR) could be for you.
 ADR refers to the process of settling disputes outside of the courtroom.

-ADR arose as a way for disputing parties to lessen the costs of litigation and speed up the resolution process.
+ADR arose as a way for disputing parties to lessen litigation costs and speed up the resolution process.
 While there are many different types of alternative dispute resolution in the State of Texas, the three most common types are:

 - Negotiation – Texas negotiation is often the leading method of dispute resolution, and it allows all parties involved to meet and quickly reach an amicable agreement.
-Through effective negotiation, you and your spouse can remain in full control of your divorce process and decide, for yourselves, important issues such as alimony, child custody, child support and division of assets and debts.
+Through effective negotiation, you and your spouse can remain in complete control of your divorce process and decide, for yourselves, important issues such as alimony, child custody, child support, and division of assets and debts.

-- Mediation – divorce mediation seeks to achieve a peaceful resolution to divorce conflicts.
-Unlike traditional litigation, family law mediation in Texas involves the use of qualified mediators to help reach an amicable settlement.
+- Mediation – Divorce mediation seeks to achieve a peaceful resolution to divorce conflicts.
+Unlike traditional litigation, family law mediation in Texas involves using qualified mediators to help reach an amicable settlement.
 The mediator uses skillful negotiating methods to help facilitate an agreement between spouses.

 - Arbitration – Arbitration is similar to a trial because testimony is taken, although the rules of evidence are simplified.
-In Texas, arbitration is decided by an arbitrator upon whom both sides have agreed.
-The final decision, unlike in family law mediation, remains with the arbitrator and both parties agree to be bound by the decision.
+In Texas, an arbitrator decides arbitration upon whom both sides have agreed.
+Unlike in family law mediation, the final decision remains with the arbitrator, and both parties agree to be bound by the decision.
 Although arbitration does limit your control during a divorce, it can be a preferable and less costly solution for divorcing couples who have failed to reach an amicable agreement through negotiation.

 Benefits of a Texas Alternative Dispute Resolution

-Unlike traditional litigation, ADR allows you and your spouse to present your own ideas for a fair resolution, and seek creative solutions to your problems.
+Unlike traditional litigation, ADR allows you and your spouse to present your ideas for a fair resolution and seek creative solutions to your problems.
 Alternative dispute resolution methods may offer many benefits, including:

 - Control throughout the process by both parties